 Gaining customers is a crucial activity for every venture.
 When the first contact with a new lead is made, the pre-sales department intervenes and nurtures them until the sale is finally acquired.
 According to the Harvard Business Review, companies with strong pre-sales capabilities consistently achieve win rates of 40–50% in new business and 80–90% in renewal business.
 These figures are well above average rates and prove how important the pre-sales process is.
-Many business owners begin to realize this and start seeking for the way to improve their presale process.
+Many business owners begin to realize this and start seeking for the way to improve and optimize their presale process to avoid all popular presale concerns without additional costs

 Advancements in Artificial Intelligence, along with the unquenchable popularity of messaging apps, are fueling the widespread application of chatbots – the software that can understand and reply to typed commands and questions.